deltachat/deltachat-pages/it/help.md

 ### Sono interessato ai dettagli tecnici.
 Mi puoi dire di più?

 - Vedi [Standard usati in Delta Chat]({% include standards-url %}).

+### Where can my friends find Delta Chat?

+Delta Chat is available for all major and some minor platforms:

+- The **official website**, <https://delta.chat/download> shows all options in detail

+- If unavailable, use the **mirror** at <https://deltachat.github.io/deltachat-pages>

+- Open one of the following **app stores and search for "Delta Chat":**
+  Google Play Store, F-Droid, Huawei App Gallery, Amazon App Store, iOS and macOS App Store, Microsoft Store

+- Check the **package manager** of your Linux distributions

+- **Android APKs** are also available on <https://github.com/deltachat/deltachat-android/releases>

 ### Come viene finanziato lo sviluppo di Delta Chat?